VISEGRAD BLOG: Corruption still rots Central Europe from the head

 In an infamous keynote address to the US Chamber of Commerce that I attended at around the same time, the dyspeptic leader of the Czech transformation accused foreign investors of “despekt” (scorn) for criticising the country over corruption.
 (He then went on to tell a woman who asked about anti-semitism that she needed medical help.
 The chamber afterwards announced that “in the interests of better Czech-US relations” it would not be releasing a transcript of the proceedings.)

 But there was some truth in what Klaus said – many foreign investors were hardly good advertisements for the capitalist faith that they were meant to be bringing, and some exploited the weak institutions of the new democracies.
-The CEO of one Austrian investor in Czechia once joked to me, “I love this country, it’s just as corrupt as Austria.”
+Some companies felt right at home: the CEO of one Austrian investor in Czechia once joked to me, “I love this country, it’s just as corrupt as Austria.”

 Often the bribes paid by the rising domestic business groups in the 1990s were ridiculously small; it was only when foreign investors arrived, keen to win privatisations or contract tenders or get laws changed, that the asking price of corruption soared.